 By the way, aluminum is found in numerous foods and beverages including fruits and vegetables, beer and wine, seasonings, flour, cereals, nuts, dairy products, baby formulas, and honey.
 Today and every day you will ingest 7 to 9 milligrams of aluminum per day which is down from about 24 mg/day in 1992.
 Even today, you will consume up to about 95 mg in a single day.

-You wouldn’t, but if you got EVERY vaccine with mercury in it in one day, you would add only 6.7 mg to today’s dose of aluminum.
+You wouldn’t, but if you got EVERY vaccine with aluminum in it in one day, you would add only 6.7 mg to today’s dose of aluminum.

 - Pneumococcal vaccine = 0.125 mg/dose